Q: What are EZScreen Stencils?

 Q: How should I store EZScreen Stencils?

-A: Keep undeveloped EZScreen Stencils in black bag and store in refrigerator.
+A: Keep undeveloped EZScreen Stencils in black bag and store in a cool place like the refrigerator.
 Protect from freezing and high humidity.
 Ideal temperature range is 65 to 75 degrees Fahrenheit.
 EZScreen Stencils degrades quickly above 110 degrees.

 Q: Does EZScreen Stencils have a shelf life?